 : True fasting, as the divine Master repeats elsewhere, is rather to do the will of the Heavenly Father, who “sees in secret, and will reward you” (Mt 6,18).
 He Himself sets the example, answering Satan, at the end of the forty days spent in the desert that “man shall not live by bread alone, but by every word that proceeds from the mouth of God” (Mt 4,4).
 The true fast is thus directed to eating the “true food,” which is to do the Father’s will (cf. Jn 4,34)

-Food Addiction in Religious Life
+Food Addiction and Religious Life

-And sugar has compounded the problem.
+No doubt sugar today has compounded this problem.
 According to the USDA and the World Health Organization, a person should not consume more than about 45 grams of sugar per day (about 10 teaspoons), which is equivalent to about one 12oz. can of coke.
 Yet Americans consume, on average, about 175 grams of sugar per day (about 40 teaspoons), which is unprecedented in history.
 Americans today are eating about 600 more calories per day than in 1970, with a >1000% increase in HFCS consumption.
 The average weight of an American today is about twenty-five pounds heavier than just twenty-five years ago.
 Clearly, we are eating more than we need today (though being even less nourished), which suggests we have developed a dependency or addiction to food.

 The reason why we mention all this, is because it is necessary to realize that Americans today are facing an unprecedented battle with their flesh.
 Food is more addictive now than ever, with millions of dollars spent precisely on making it so.
 And as we become more attached to food, our society has fallen into a spiritual torpor and heaviness, which has reached into religious life as well.
 Indeed, the walls of the enclosure are not impervious to food.
 In fact, food is the one element of the world that freely enters the enclosure unmonitored.
-A cloister may be completely sealed from the world in every facet of life, except when it comes to the food they eat (especially mendicant orders, which depend on the donations of patrons).
+A cloister may be completely sealed from the world in every facet of life, except when it comes to the food they eat (especially mendicant orders, which depend on the donations of benefactors).
 If we think with the mind of our common adversary, what better way to infiltrate a heavily armed fortress than through its food supply?
 But since this is a battle of the spirit rather than the flesh, the tactic is not physical starvation by the blockage of food, but rather, spiritual starvation by its excess through gluttony.
 It is thus that religious communities need to be all the more discriminating with what is served at table, so as to minimize the temptation for self-indulgence, which as we know brings nothing but dissipation and misery;

 : "I don't know what to do with regard to mortifications, since the priest told me I shouldn't do any, but I have such an unusual craving to eat caramels.
 Today I had such hunger that I ate all those I could and the ones that tasted best.
 It pains me to see that this is the way I am.
 Truly I don't know what to do.
 I'll consult with Mother Izquierdo about this.
 Today I was very dissipated.
 What should I do with such misery?
 My Jesus, my Mother, have pity on me.
 Deliver me from my tepidity.
 I'm sick in my soul.
 I don't know what is happening to me. [...]
 Tomorrow, I'm going to be better.
 This week I'll mortify myself more."